nathanfaucett/is_alphabetic/README.md

 isAlphabetic
 =======

-is alphabetic for the browser and node.js
+checks if character is alphabetic